Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 If you have solar and charge during the day:

-- Solar self-consumption: Effectively free
+- Solar self-consumption: effectively free

-- Best for: Work-from-home or daytime charging setups
+- Best for: work-from-home or daytime charging setups

 - Cost: $0 (solar self-consumption)

-Annual savings vs A1 tariff: ~$710
+Annual saving vs the A1 tariff: about $766

-Strategy 2: EV Add-On Night Charging
+Strategy 2: EV Add-On night charging

 For households that drive during the day and charge overnight:

-- Schedule charger for midnight–6am
+- Schedule the charger for 11pm–6am

-- Super off-peak rate applies
+- The overnight rate applies

-- Cost: ~$231/year for typical commute
+- Cost: about $447/year for a typical commute

-- Annual savings vs A1 tariff: ~$479
+- Annual saving vs the A1 tariff: about $319

 Strategy 3: Solar + Battery + EV

-The ultimate setup:
+The full setup:

-- Solar charges battery during the day
+- Solar charges the battery during the day

-Sizing Your Solar System for an EV
+Sizing your solar system for an EV

 Use BillWise's scenario tool to model the exact impact on your bills.

-V2H and V2G: The Future
+V2H and V2G: the future

 Vehicle-to-Home (V2H) and Vehicle-to-Grid (V2G) technology is emerging:

-- V2H: Use your EV battery to power your home during peak hours
+- V2H: use your EV battery to power your home during peak hours

-- V2G: Export power from your EV back to the grid for credits
+- V2G: export power from your EV back to the grid for credits

-Charger Recommendations for WA
+Charger recommendations for WA

 Budget option: